defold/defold.github.io/manuals/label.md

 ---
 brief: This manual explains how to use label components to use text with game objects in the game world.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Label text components in Defold
-toc: '["Label","Creating a label","Label properties","Blend modes","Pivot and alignment","Runtime
-  manipulation","Project configuration"]'
+toc:
+- Label
+- Creating a label
+- Label properties
+- Blend modes
+- Pivot and alignment
+- Runtime manipulation
+- Project configuration
 ---

 # Label